What happens to Trump’s tariffs now that a court has knocked them down?

 Why did the court rule against the president?

-The administration had argued that courts had approved then-President Richard Nixon’s emergency use of tariffs in a 1971 economic and financial crisis that arose when the United States suddenly devalued the dollar by ending a policy that linked the U.S. currency to the price of gold.
-The Nixon administration successfully cited its authority under the 1917 Trading With Enemy Act, which preceded and supplied some of the legal language later used in IEPPA.
+The administration had argued that courts had approved then-President Richard Nixon’s emergency use of tariffs in the economic chaos that followed his decision to end a policy that linked the U.S. dollar to the price of gold.
+The Nixon administration successfully cited its authority under the 1917 Trading With Enemy Act, which preceded and supplied some of the legal language later used in IEEPA.

-The court disagreed, deciding that Trump’s sweeping tariffs exceeded his authority to regulate imports under IEEPA.
+The court rejected the administration's argument this time, deciding that Trump’s sweeping tariffs exceeded his authority to regulate imports under IEEPA.
 It also said the tariffs did nothing to deal with problems they were supposed to address.
-In their case, the states noted that America's trade deficits hardly amount of a sudden emergency.
+In their case, the states noted that America's trade deficits hardly amount to a sudden emergency.
 The United States has racked them up for 49 straight years in good times and bad.

+Another federal judge is blocking Trump’s use of an emergency powers law to impose tariffs.
+The preliminary injunction Thursday from U.S. District Judge Rudolph Contreras comes after a lawsuit from two Illinois-based educational toy companies.
+The ruling was handed down the day after the trade court's broader finding.

 So where does this leave Trump's trade agenda?